enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-package-manager/step2.md

 Do you want to continue?
 [Y/n]
 ````

-Sometimes, after an upgrade some old packages get obsolete and are unused.
+Sometimes, after an upgrade, some old packages become obsolete and are unused.
 They can be deleted to free up some space on the disk.
 To do that, just run

 ```bash